fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 [Themes]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab') shipped with FusionCharts Suite XT allow you to apply centralized themes to any number of charts.

-In a theme file, we can centralize the following aspects of all of your charts, gauges and maps:
+In a theme file, we can centralize the following aspects of all of your charts, gauges, and maps:

 * Visual appearance (data plot color, font color, font size, etc.)
 * Behavior (hover effects for data plots)